Educational and Additional Needs at St David’s

 - Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be things like targeted work, additional support) and letting the AHT Inclusion know as necessary.

-- Writing Individual Education Plans (now known as SEN Support Plans), and sharing and reviewing these with parents at least once each term and planning for the next term.
+- Writing Individual Education Plans, known as RAISEND Support Plans (Raising Attainment In Special Educational Needs and Disability), and sharing and reviewing these with parents at least once each term and planning for the next term.

 - Ensuring that all staff working with your child in school are helped to deliver the planned work/programme for your child, so they can achieve the best possible progress.
 This may involve the use of additional adults, outside specialist help and specially planned work and resources.

 - Ensuring that the school’s SEND Policy is followed in their classroom and for all the pupils they teach with any SEND.

 If your child has identified learning needs or requires additional support then the best person to talk to is the Assistant Headteacher who is the designated Inclusion Manager (Special Needs Coordinator) at our school.
 They are responsible for:

 - coordinating and reviewing support across the school to make sure all children get a consistent, high quality response to meeting their needs in school.